 ARTICLE VII- COMMITTEES

 Section 7.1 - General.
-Except as otherwise provided in these Regulations, the majority of members of any Committee shall be either Active Members or Associate Members of the Association, but in all instances the chairperson shall be an Active Member.
+Except as otherwise provided in these Regulations, the majority of members of any Standing Association Committee shall be either Active Members or Associate Members of the Association, but in all instances the chairperson(s) shall be an Active Member.
 Each committee shall prepare a report summary of each committee meeting and submit the summary and attendant recommendations to the Secretary within thirty (30) days of the meeting.
 The summary of committee meetings shall be made available to the Board of Directors.
 Additionally, the summary of committee meetings shall be made available to any member that makes a written request to the Secretary for such minutes.
 With the exception of the Executive Committee, no committee shall be authorized to possess or execute any power or authority of the Board of Directors.
 Except as otherwise provided in these Regulations, each committee shall act by a majority vote of its members present at a meeting.

-Section 7.2 - Standing Committees.
-Except as otherwise provided in these Regulations, membership on the Association’s standing and ad hoc Committees are open to any Active Member and Associate Member unless otherwise determined by the Board of Directors.
+Section 7.2 - Standing Association Committees.
+Except as otherwise provided in these Regulations, membership on the Association’s standing and ad hoc Committees are open to any Active Member, Associate Member or Level 2 and above Public Entity Member unless otherwise determined by the Board of Directors.
 The Chair, or the Board of Directors through an affirmative motion, may assign items of discussion to Committees for deliberation and formulation of future action recommendations to the Board of Directors.

+Section 7.3 – Standing Board Committees.

 (a) Executive Committee.
 The Executive Committee shall consist of the Chair, Vice Chair, Immediate Past Chair, Secretary and Treasurer.
 The Executive Committee shall be responsible for conducting the performance review of the President and Chief Executive Officer, negotiating the compensation package of the President and Chief Executive Officer, and serving in an advisory capacity to the President and Chief Executive Officer.
 The Executive Committee shall, as needed, meet with industry stakeholder leadership (such as the ARC, County Boards Association, DoDD, DD Council, OLR, among others) to confer with, develop positions, strategize or provide input on issues facing the field.